confio/tgrade-app/src/App/pages/DocumentationPage/tech-guide.md

 ### Uploading the contract

 Now we will upload the code to Tgrade.
-Afterwards we can download the bytecode to verify if it is proper.
+Afterwards we can download the bytecode to verify if it is proper

 ```bash
 	# see how many codes we have now